 Medical Student Policies

-In addition to the below policies, all students are required to adhere to main University of Minnesota Policies.
+These policies governing all University of Minnesota Medical School students.
+In addition to these policies, students are required to adhere to relevant University of Minnesota Policies.

 Academics